askui/askui-example-android-parallel-devices/Readme.md

 ## Usage
-First, we check if both android devices are connected.
+First, we check if both Android devices are connected.
 This should look like:

 ```bash
 $ adb devices